 On 11 August 2016, the Land Transport Authority (LTA) announced finalised plans leading up to the full transition of the bus industry to the the Bus Contracting Model (BCM).
 SBS Transit and SMRT Buses, the two dominant bus operators in Singapore, agreed to continue operating their existing bus routes for the next 2 to 10 years under a new BCM framework, which was implemented from 1st September 2016.

 As part of the transition, all existing bus services in Singapore (previously operated by long-standing duopoly between SBS Transit and SMRT Buses) were divided up into 14 route packages with the first three packages, the Bulim, Loyang and Seletar Bus Packages, being announced between May 2014 and June 2016.
-The Bulim and Loyang packages have been awarded to Tower Transit Singapore & Go Ahead Singapore respectively, with operations commencing in May 2016 and September 2016 respectively.
-The Seletar package, released for tender in June 2016, will commence operations in the first half of 2018.
+The Bulim, Loyang and Seletar packages have been awarded to Tower Transit Singapore, Go Ahead Singapore & SBS Transit respectively, with operations commencing in May 2016, September 2016 & March 2018 respectively.
+The Bukit Merah package, is currently closed and pending award.

 The remaining 11 route packages comprising existing routes operated by SBS Transit & SMRT Buses (consisting of ~80% of buses) will continue to be operated by the incumbent operators for a period of 2 to 10 years, after which the route packages will be up for open tender.